tenancy/docs/docs/hyn/5.x/structure.md

 the global, system-wide translation.
 In case you decide against that feel free to set up a translation namespace.

+## Views

+Additional or overriding views is possible by creating a `views/` folder inside the tenant directory.
+There are three possible scenarios to configure how views are picked up by Laravel:

+1. By adding views inside the global namespace, overriding existing global views.
+2. By adding views inside the global namespace, but where existing global views take precedence.
+3. By adding views inside their own namespace.

 ## Vendor

 A very powerful addition is the ability to inject new packages and code.